Kansas City Professor & Author

 Research

-My research focuses race, the knowledge economy, and labor.
-I'm interested in how the legacies of literacy for liberation carry forward into new technologies by learning how racially marginalized people create their own means for transformative access using their digital literacies for labor and money.
+My primary research focuses on how race and literacy inform Black people's experiences in the knowledge economy.
 My approach is qualitative: interviewing community members, participating in community events, collecting literacy artifacts meaningful to their lives, and honoring their voices through writing.
-My first research project - From Pipeline to Black Tech Ecosystems: How Black Adults Use Computer Code Bootcamps for Liberation - focuses on Black adults attending a computer code bootcamp (under contract with The WAC Clearinghouse / University Press of Colorado).
-My second research project focuses on how Black freelance / contract coders and graphic designers advocate for their digital literacies.
+My second long-term research project focuses on how Black freelance / contract coders and graphic designers advocate for their digital literacies on the job markent and while on the job.
 This project is tentatively titled Below the Fold: Black Temp Coders on the Prowl for Respect.
 Other related research interests include Black feminisist care as writing assessment, responsive graduate education, and how students' writerly identities transform when they enounter generative artificial intelligence.
 A sample of my work is below!

 Community